markwkiehl/particle_device_blueprint/README.md

 Widgets on the Blynk web dashboard and mobile app trigger a Blynk webhook. &nbsp; The webhook makes a Particle HTTP API call that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, and causes the hardware perform a custom action.

 The Blynk webhook called by the Blynk web or mobile app widget makes a call to the Particle API for a Particle cloud function with a device unique token.
-The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds the the API call with a result code.
+The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds to the API call with a result code.

 # Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.